PhilKeeble/philkeeble.github.io/_posts/2020-06-23-Getting-Started-In-Hacking.md

 If you are aching for more web challenges then check out the web challenges on <a href="https://www.hackthissite.org">https://www.hackthissite.org</a>, <a href="https://www.enigmagroup.org">https://www.enigmagroup.org</a> and the web applications available on the Metasploitable 2 Virtual Machine.

-Another valuable resource is hackerones training environment, <a href="https://www.hacker101.com">https://www.hacker101.com</a>.
-This is meant to get you from zero to finding real world example bugs in applications and is a great way to see real world vulnerabilities and how they manifest in modern applicaitons.
+Another valuable resource is HackerOne's training environment, <a href="https://www.hacker101.com">https://www.hacker101.com</a>.
+This is meant to get you from zero to finding real world example bugs in applications and is a great way to see real world vulnerabilities and how they manifest in modern applications.

 <h2>Infrastructure Basics</h2>